EternityForest/mtrx/README.md

 ## Bugs

 - Well, all the desync bugs seem to happen (and needed a resync hack in `mtx`) only when using `alsa-pulse` to capture from the null output sink monitor...
+- Hostnames are only resolved once when the app starts, which could be an issue if it changes at runtime.
 - If you find any bugs, please report them! :)

 ## TODO